phoenix102030/car_demo/README.md

 # Demo of Prius in ROS/GAZEBO

-This is a simulation of a Prius in [gazebo 11](http://gazebosim.org) with sensor data being published using [ROS noetic](http://wiki.ros.org/noetic/Installation)
+This is a simulation of a Prius in [gazebo 11](http://gazebosim.org) with sensor data being published using [ROS 2 foxy](http://wiki.ros.org/noetic/Installation)
 The car's throttle, brake, steering, and gear shifting are controlled by publishing a ROS message.
-A ROS node allows driving with a gamepad or joystick or keyboard.
+A ROS node allows driving with a gamepad/joystick or keyboard.

 # Video + Pictures